 Backpackers looking for a travel-friendly guitar that they can just jam on, have a bit more leniency in their choices.

-Something I overlooked was the fact that travel guitars don’t always have standard amount of frets!
+Something I overlooked was the fact that travel guitars don’t always have the standard amount of frets!
 Obviously it makes sense as the smaller the neck, the more travel-friendly the guitar.
 Consider your guitar playing style.
 Do you prefer to shred solos high up the neck?
-Or are you just looking for something to jam out with beachside, and play some basic chords?
+Or are you just looking for something to jam out with beachside, and play some zombie chords?

 The first thing you need to consider is your travel style.
 Are you a fast traveler or slow traveler?

 If you travel the world spending a month at a time in AirBnb’s , you won’t be as concerned about the size and weight of the guitar.
 If you blitz from hostel to hostel, then you should seriously consider purchasing one of the lighter and more compact travel guitars.